Annette Groth: Gaza Flotilla

 At the end of May 2010, together with Inge Höger and Norman Paech, she accompanied an international convoy from Free Gaza Movement.

 It was like war, They had guns, Taser weapons, some type of teargas and other weaponry, compared to two-and-a-half wooden sticks we had between us.
 To talk of self-defence is ridiculous.

 Groth's comments stand in contrast to the United Nations' official report on the incident, the so-called Palmer report; while stating that "the loss of life and injuries resulting from the use of force by Israeli forces during the take-over of the Mavi Marmara was unacceptable," the report observed that the Israeli Defense forces met "organized and violent resistance from a group of passengers".
-Additionally, The Palmer report "seriously questions the true nature and objectives of the flotilla organizers";" the report concluded that to "deliberately seek to breach a blockade in a convoy with a large number of passengers is in the view of the Panel a dangerous and reckless act."
+Additionally, The Palmer report "seriously questions the true nature and objectives of the flotilla organizers"; the report concluded that to "deliberately seek to breach a blockade in a convoy with a large number of passengers is in the view of the Panel a dangerous and reckless act."

 On 1 June 2010 she spoke at a protest outside the Foreign Ministry in Berlin.

-Statements deemed anti-semitic
+Statements deemed antisemitic

 In 2015 at an evangelical church day in Stuttgart, Grothe made the following remarks Gaza Strip:The water supply in Gaza was destroyed in a very targeted manner.
-And I have to say that this is also against international law, you can't do that, so I mean, the basis of life in Gaza is almost ... almost ... actually no longer there.
+And I have to say that this is also against international law, you can't do that, so I mean, the basis of life in Gaza is almost... almost... actually no longer there.
 Ultimately, Israel is harming itself because all the chemicals – tons!
 Metric tons!
 Over thousands of tons! – are now gradually coming into the sea.
 This is the Mediterranean.
 It goes on.
 And there is toxic material in there, you know that too.
-Yes, well, it is extremely dangerous for everyone else."Commentators have observed several problems with Groth's assertions: the statement is factually incorrect; it also mirrors long-standing anti-semitic tropes that Jews poison wells.
+Yes, well, it is extremely dangerous for everyone else."Commentators have observed several problems with Groth's assertions: the statement is factually incorrect; it also mirrors long-standing antisemitic tropes that Jews poison wells.